 The City's Travel Demand Management (TDM) Strategy aims to change individual travel behaviour in favour of more sustainable options, and to better utilise the available capacity in the overall transport system.
-Some of the measures identified in the TDM Strategy to achieve this include a flexible working programme, high-occupancy vehicle priority strategies, and park-and-ride facilities.
+Some of the measures identified in the TDM Strategy to achieve this include a flexible working programme, high occupant vehicle priority strategies, and Park and Ride facilities.

-Roll-out of flexible working project
+4.2.b.1 Roll-out of flexible working project

 This will comprise a number of options, including flexi-time, compressed work weeks, remote working or telecommuting.
-The flexible working project, which will be initiated first, would help the City lead by example and produce evidence in support of reduced peak-hour congestion, lower vehicle kilometres travelled, less vehicle emissions, improved utilisation of alternative transport modes, and enhanced employee wellbeing.
+The flexible working project, which will be initiated first, would help the City lead by example and produce evidence in support of reduced peak-hour congestion, lower vehicle kilometres travelled, less vehicle emissions, improved utilisation of alternative transport modes, and enhanced employee well-being.
 All flexible working options are to be rolled out by 2022.